Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/VectorGraphicsAndMorphic3.md

 ```
 to see the SVG support, and the various examples I used.

 The high performance OpenCL implementation of the VectorGraphics engine is work in progress.
 Maybe this is the year it will become usable enough to completely replace BitBltCanvas and BitBltCanvasEngine...
-You can see the commits that affect VectorGraphics.pck.st in GitHub to follow ongoing development.
+You can follow ongoing development in the commits that affect VectorGraphics.pck.st in GitHub.

 Morphic 3 and Vector Graphics in Cuis are in active development, and all the code is available for you to experiment and play with it.